The Commission on Diversity and Inclusion fosters a campus environment that welcomes, values, and affirms the contributions of all its members.

 The students’ first recommendation was that “The University create a strategic five-year plan for increasing diverse populations and meeting the other recommendations with a select board of diverse students and faculty to vet, maintain, and oversee the process.”

 In the spring of 2016, this expanded Diversity Council became the President’s Commission for Diversity and Inclusion (CDI).
-In 2020, the Commission was housed within the Office of the Vice President for Diversity and its name officially shifted to the Commission for Diversity and Inclusion (CDI).
+In 2020, the Commission was housed within the Office of Inclusive Excellence and its name officially shifted to the Commission for Diversity and Inclusion (CDI).

 The Commission is charged with:

-- Supporting the Vice President for Diversity in keeping the President informed and accountable to advance the Commission’s recommendations.
+- Supporting the Vice President for Inclusive Excellence in keeping the President informed and accountable to advance the Commission’s recommendations.

 - Representing constituents and soliciting feedback related to the work of the Commission while also acting as advocates for the Commission’s work.